IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

   ~$
   ```

-  2. Then, install the plug-in from the `Bluemix` repository by using the `bluemix plugin install` command.
+  2. Install the plug-in from the `Bluemix` repository by using the `bluemix plugin install` command.
 For example:

   ```
   ~$ bluemix plugin install auto-scaling -r Bluemix